substack/hyperspace/readme.markdown

 </div>
 ```

-If you pass in an `opts.key`, an attribute will set on each top-level element.
+If you pass in an `opts.key`, an attribute will be set on each top-level
-For example, for an `opts.key` of `"abc"`, this html is generated:
+element.
+For example, for an `opts.key` of `"data-key"`, this html is generated
+when a row comes in where `row.key` is `"abc"`:

 ```
 <div data-key="abc" class="row">